If you are looking to move your WordPress website to one of the best-managed WordPress hostings, here are the best

 Speaking of pricing, here’s what you can expect to pay at Kinsta:

 Their cheapest plan starts at $100 per month and goes up from there.
 I’m on their business 4 plan with custom pricing.
-An advantage for being their early customer.
+An advantage of being their early customer.

 From personal experience, I can definitely say that Kinsta is a top managed WordPress host.
 You can read a detailed review of Kinsta hosting here.

 WPEngine is another really popular managed host.
 One nice thing about them is that they offer a more affordable plan than Kinsta.
 I have had some trouble with them in the past, but I know a lot of other people who are happy with them.

 If your blog isn’t big enough to need Kinsta’s power, you can go with one of WPEngine’s plans to still get a lot of the benefits of managed WordPress hosting while paying less money.

 WPEngine’s cheapest plan starts at $29 per month for one WordPress site and allows up to 25,000 visits per month.
 So if your blog is still getting less than 25,000 visits, it’s a good affordable option.

 All WPEngine’s hosting plans include helpful features like:

 - Built-in caching.
 WPEngine has their own Evercache technology to speed up your site

 - Staging areas